birdy-dev/sanicleanltd.com/src/content/services/schools.md

 image: "./schools.jpg"
 ---

-Saniclean supports a healthy learning environment with routine, reliable school cleaning services.
-We disinfect classrooms, hallways, restrooms, and shared spaces to reduce the spread of germs.
-Our recurring cleaning helps students and staff stay safe and focused throughout the school year.
+Saniclean provides reliable cleaning services for schools and theatres, creating safe and welcoming spaces for students, staff, and guests.
+We focus on disinfecting classrooms, hallways, restrooms, theatres, and shared spaces to reduce germs and maintain healthy environments.
+Our recurring services target high-traffic areas to help prevent the spread of illness, supporting safety, focus, and comfort throughout the year.

-Saniclean supports a clean and healthy school environment with regular disinfecting of classrooms, hallways, and common areas.
-Our recurring services reduce the spread of germs and help protect students, teachers, and staff.
-We focus on high-traffic zones to promote safety and learning all year round.